arenaxr/arena-docs/content/localization/optical-markers.md

 {% include alert type="warning" title="Soon" content="Image clarifying coordinate system..." %}

-## Using Apriltag with ID 0 as a reference to the scene origin
+## Using AprilTag with ID 0 as a reference to the scene origin

-We have a few requirements for the Apriltag relocalization to work.
-Please print an Apriltag with the correct ID (0) and size, and also make sure you are using an [ARKit-capable](https://www.apple.com/augmented-reality/) device with XRViewer properly configured.
+We have a few requirements for the AprilTag relocalization to work.
+Please print an AprilTag with the correct ID (0) and size, and also make sure you are using an [ARKit-capable](https://www.apple.com/augmented-reality/) device with XRViewer properly configured.
 We are working on support for other devices, including Android.
 We detail these requirements next.

-### Apriltag size
+### AprilTag size
-Apriltags used for relocalization in the ARENA must have a well-known size as the ARENA pose solver assumes the tag size from tag id, as shown in the table.
+Apriltags used for relocalization in the ARENA must have a well-known size as the ARENA pose solver assumes the tag size from tag ID, as shown in the table.

 | Tag ID Range | Tag Size (mm) |
 | ------------ | ------------- |